Medical Dictionary

 Can HPV infections be prevented?

 Correct usage of latex condoms greatly reduces, but does not completely eliminate, the risk of catching or spreading HPV.
-If your or your partner is allergic to latex, you can use polyurethane condoms.
+If you or your partner is allergic to latex, you can use polyurethane condoms.
 The most reliable way to avoid infection is to not have anal, vaginal, or oral sex.

 NIH: National Cancer Institute